Dear reader of ADxS.org, please excuse the disruption.

 4.4.1.1.
 Measurement of the basal cortisol level

-The basal cortisol level is lower in people with ADHD compared to those who are not affected because the stress load is long-term.
+The basal cortisol level is lower in people with ADHD than in those not affected because the stress load is long-term.
 In the case of short-term stress, the basal cortisol level initially rises.

 This difference could theoretically be used to differentiate between an acute stress reaction (increased cortisol levels) and a collapsed HPA axis regulation (reduced levels) - if the individual fluctuations between people within a group were not greater than the increase or decrease in cortisol levels compared to healthy levels.